 Lindeman (1926a, 1926b, 1961) presented an interesting picture of the method for teaching adults.
-Basically he asserted (1926a) in his first use of the word andragogy, that the method for teaching adults is discussion, which he says, is different from the teaching of children.
-In his classic book The Meaning of Adult Education (1926b), he never uses the term andragogy, but does include a chapter entitled, 'In terms of method'.
-A thorough analysis of this chapter reveals that he extensively explores, describes and explains the discussion method.
+Basically he asserted (1926a) in his first use of the word andragogy, that the method for teaching adults is discussion, which he says is different from the teaching of children.
+In his classic book The Meaning of Adult Education (1926b), he never uses the term andragogy, but does include a chapter entitled, "In terms of method."
+A thorough analysis of this chapter reveals that he extensively explores, describes, and explains the discussion method.
 Consequently, it seems safe to assume that he laid the earliest groundwork in the U.S.A., for a major practical application of andragogy as the method for teaching adults.

-Later, Mezirow (1981, 1991) developed a critical theory of adult learning and education, and laid the groundwork for what he called a charter for andragogy that included twelve core concepts.
+Later, Mezirow (1981) developed a critical theory of adult learning and education, and laid the groundwork for what he called a charter for andragogy that included twelve core concepts.
 Suanmali's (1981) doctoral dissertation focused on the agreement of 174 adult educators, including professors and practitioners, on ten of those core concepts that all related to self-direction in learning.
-The major theme was that to assist adults to enhance their capability to function as self-directed learners, the educator must: decrease learner dependency, help learners use learning resources. help learners define their learning needs, help learners take responsibility for learning, organize learning that is relevant, foster learner decision-making and choices, encourage learner judgment and integration, facilitate problem-posing and problem-solving, provide a supportive learning climate, and emphasize experiential methods.
+The major theme was that to assist adults to enhance their capability to function as self-directed learners, the educator must: decrease learner dependency, help learners use learning resources, help learners define his/her learning needs, help learners take responsibility for learning, organize learning that is relevant, foster learner decision-making and choices, encourage learner judgment and integration, facilitate problem-posing and problem-solving, provide a supportive learning climate, and emphasize experiential methods.

 Billington (1988, 2000) in her doctoral dissertation studied sixty men and women to determine what key factors helped them grow or if absent made them regress and not grow.
-The nine factors were: a class environment of respect; their abilities and life achievements acknowledged; intellectual freedom; self-directed learning; experimentation and creativity encouraged; learner treated fairly and as an intelligent adult; class is an intellectual challenge; interaction promoted with instructor and between students; regular feedback from instructor.
+The nine factors were: a class environment of respect; their abilities and life achievements acknowledged; intellectual freedom, self-directed learning, experimentation and creativity encouraged; learner treated fairly and as an intelligent adult; class is an intellectual challenge; interaction promoted with instructor and between students; regular feedback from instructor.

-Brockett (n.d.) affirmed that the principles of andragogy have been applied successfully in a wide range of settings.
+Brockett (no date given) affirmed that the principles of andragogy have been applied successfully in a wide range of settings.
 These include business, government, colleges and universities, continuing professional education, religious education, adult basic education, and even elementary/secondary settings.
+However, Brockett (1984) also indicated that an andragogical approach works in using a proactive approach for developing written materials.
+In addition, Brockett (1983) substantiated that andragogy is being used to help hard-to-reach adults become more self-directed in learning to improve their lives.
 Knowles (1972) and Ingalls (1976) declared that there is a growing interest of many industrial corporations in the andragogical education process, with managers functioning as teachers, and that andragogy offers great potential for improving both interpersonal relationships and task effectiveness.
-Knowles (n.d.) also suggested that andragogy applies to any form of adult learning and has been used extensively in the design of organizational training programs, especially for 'soft skill' domains such as management development.
+Knowles (No Date Given) also suggested that andragogy applies to any form of adult learning and has been used extensively in the design of organizational training programs, especially for "soft skill" domains such as management development.
 An example he provided on this is for the design of personal computer training.